paulm17/raikou/README.md

 - [ ] Tree-shaking for client build
 - [ ] Use Tailwind Theme
 - [ ] Create a <a href="https://daisyui.com/docs/themes/">theme switcher</a>
+- [ ] Fix the Storybook demos to work under version 7

 See the [open issues](https://github.com/paulm17/raikou/issues) for a full list of proposed features (and known issues).